linrrr/Spiking-Mix-A-Modified-Regularization-Method-Designed-for-Spiking-Neural-Network/README.md

     \gamma    & = \epsilon + \frac{1 - \theta * lam^2 + \theta * region}{\epsilon + \theta * (1 - lam)^2 + \theta * e^(-region^2)}\\
 \end{align}
 $$

+## Credits
+The code for neuron models is based on the [spikingjelly](https://github.com/fangwei123456/spikingjelly) repo.
+<br>The code for some utils is from the [pytorch-classification](https://github.com/bearpaw/pytorch-classification) repo.

 # Spiking-Mix